Reeth: History

 In Saxon times, Reeth was only a settlement on the forest edge, but by the time of the Norman conquest it had grown sufficiently in importance to be noted in the Domesday Book.
 Later it became a centre for hand-knitting and the local lead industry was controlled from here, but it was always a market centre for the local farming community.

-Built in 1783, The Burgoyne (named after Mrs Burgoyne Johnson) stands majestically on Reeth's idyllic green, the late Georgian county house hotel is full of history and elegant charm with many of its original features.
-The hotel previously known as Hill House, was made into guest accommodation and then a hotel after WW2.
+Built in 1783, The Burgoyne Hotel (named after Mrs Burgoyne Johnson) stands on Reeth's idyllic green, the late Georgian county house hotel is full of history and elegant charm with many of its original features.
+The hotel previously known as Hill House, was made into guest accommodation and then a hotel after the Second World War.
 May Sinclair features Hill House in her novel, The Three Sisters, as the home of Miss Kendal.
 The "Swaledale Walk 5 May Sinclair's Reeth", is a short walk that takes you around and above Reeth to discover pivotal places featured in two of her novels.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.

 Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which has been represented since 2015 by Conservative Rishi Sunak, who took over from retiring fellow Conservative William Hague.
-It also lies within the Upper Dales electoral division of North Yorkshire County Council and the Reeth and Arkengarthdale ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton parliamentary constituency, which has been represented since 2015 by Conservative Rishi Sunak, who took over from retiring fellow Conservative William Hague.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Geography

 Reeth is located on the B6270 road that crosses the entirety of Swaledale, linking Richmond with Kirkby Stephen in Cumbria.
+Historically, Grinton was the most important settlement in the Upper Swaledale area as it had a church, but Reeth is now the largest and principal settlement.
 Nearby settlements to Reeth include the fellow parish villages of Fremington 0.5 mi east and Healaugh 1.4 mi to the west, as well as Grinton, 1.5 mi to the east.
 Reeth is situated at the meeting point of the two most northerly of the Yorkshire Dales: Swaledale and Arkengarthdale.
 It is also near to Reeth that Arkle Beck from the north joins the River Swale.
 The village is overlooked by the surrounding fells of Harkerside Moor, Fremington Edge and Calver Hill.

-Alfred Wainwright's Coast to Coast Walk, an unofficial but popular long-distance footpath from Saint Bees to Robin Hood's Bay, passes through Reeth.
+Alfred Wainwright's Coast to Coast Walk, a popular long-distance footpath from Saint Bees to Robin Hood's Bay, passes through Reeth.